 8.1 NR sidelink communication, and V2X sidelink communication, and NR sidelink discovery

 The UE may transmit or receive NR sidelink communication if it fulfils the condition(s) defined in TS 38.331 [3], clause 5.8.2.
-When UE is in-coverage for sidelink operation as defined in clause 8.2, the UE may perform NR sidelink communication according to SIB12, and when out-of-coverage for sidelink, the UE may perform NR sidelink communication according to SL-V2X-PreconfigurationNR or according to SIB12 of the cell on the frequency which provides inter-carrier NR sidelink configuration, as specified in TS 38.331 [3].
-The UE shall not perform NR sidelink communication according to SL-V2X-PreconfigurationNR if the UE detects a cell providing NR sidelink configuration or inter-carrier NR sidelink configuration for the frequency UE is interested to perform NR sidelink communication on.
+When UE is in-coverage for sidelink operation as defined in clause 8.2, the UE may perform NR sidelink communication according to SIB12, and when out-of-coverage for sidelink, the UE may perform NR sidelink communication according to SL-PreconfigurationNR or according to SIB12 of the cell on the frequency which provides inter-carrier NR sidelink configuration, or according to SIB12 received from the connected L2 U2N Relay UE as specified in TS 38.331 [3].
+The UE shall not perform NR sidelink communication according to SL-PreconfigurationNR if the UE detects a cell providing NR sidelink configuration or inter-carrier NR sidelink configuration for the frequency UE is interested to perform NR sidelink communication on, or if the UE is a L2 U2N Remote UE and has received SIB12 from the connected L2 U2N Relay UE.

 The UE may transmit or receive V2X sidelink communication if it fulfills the condition(s) defined in TS 36.331[6], clause 5.10.1d.
 When UE is in-coverage for sidelink operation as defined in clause 8.2, the UE may perform V2X sidelink communication according to SIB13/ SIB14 of the cell on an NR frequency.